untitaker/in-app-browser-framebreaker/README.md

 5. There will be at least one video that has a link to Google in its video descripton, tap it.
 6. Search for this repository (or my username).
 7. Browse to the above link.
+8. Tap the "Break out" button and see how the website re-opens in hopefully the native browser.

 ## TODO